 Have you considered why there seem to be Group II and Group III plants in Asia and the US, but not in Europe or the Middle East?

-Times like this call for the need to stay connected and well-informed which is why ICIS introduce its first virtual training course to provide you with relevant insights at your convenience.
-As health and safety becomes the utmost priority, this new way of learning offers an innovative way of gaining product knowledge and market insights during this unique time.
+Times like this call for the need to stay connected and well-informed which is why ICIS have introduced its first virtual training course to provide you with relevant insights at your convenience.
+As health and safety becomes the utmost priority, Base Oils I: Fundamentals of the Base Oil Business offers you a new way of learning in an innovative way, whilst gaining product knowledge and market insights to help you achieve your business objectives during this unique time.

-All sessions will be accessed online from your computer or tablet, giving you the flexibility of taking the course at your chosen location and device.
+All sessions will be accessed online from your computer, tablet or mobile, giving you the flexibility of taking the course at your chosen location and device.